tcarleton/ccn-water-PandP/README.md

 ```

 ### Software requirements
-The code was last run on a Linux terminal with Stata, R, and Python.
-The following packages/libraries were installed and used:
+The code was last run on a Linux cluster with Stata (version 17.0), R (version 4.2.3), and Python (version 3.9.18).
+Note that the scripts in this repository do not install any of the packages needed to replicate this project.
+Thus, the user must install the packages listed below before attempting to run any script.
+The user should also be aware that installing these packages may take some time (could take as long as 30 mins if none of the R packages were previously installed).
-1. *Stata 17*
+1. Stata
  - egenmore
-2. *R 4.2.3*
+2. R
  - tidyverse=2.0.0
  - haven=2.5.2
  - readxl=1.4.2